theodorosploumis/docker-presentation/examples/tips/README.md

 - Never do things like ```apt-get upgrade``` inside a Dockerfile
 - Containers should model processes and not virtual machines
 - Create local shortcut/aliases for common docker commands and workflows
+- Be careful with volumes.
+When docker mounts folders on read-write mode your files may be deleted
+- A volume will never be deleted as long as a container is linked to it
 - Use shell scripts for complicated RUN commands on the Dockerfile as also as for starting processes on containers

 #### Resources